 This is the world's only roller coaster that is literally built on the side of a mountain.
 Cliff Hanger is unique because the station is actually built higher than the loop.
 Riders experience the vertical loop within 7 seconds of beginning the ride.
 Cliff Hanger was originally named Red Devil, but when Ghost Town in the Sky announced they would re-open, fans were given the chance to rename the roller coaster in a contest.
-Cliff Hanger is expected to return to operation in 2008.
+Unfortunately, the reopening was short lived and Cliff Hanger has been standing-but-not-operating since 2010.

 Inversion: Vertical Loop